 The Board sets the strategic direction for the Arts Council and oversees the work of the Executive.

 The Council was established as a statutory body by the Arts Council (Northern Ireland) Order 1995 on 1 September 1995.
-It is funded via grant-in-aid by the Department of Culture, Arts and Leisure (DCAL) and is managed by a Board.
-Members are appointed by the Minister for Culture, Arts and Leisure.
+It is funded via grant-in-aid by the Department for Communities and is managed by a Board.
+Members are appointed by the Minister for Communities.

-The Board consists of the Chairman, Mr Bob Collins, plus 14 members and meets on a regular basis.
+The Board consists of the Chairman, Mr John Edmund, plus 14 members and meets on a regular basis.
 The Board members, including Vice-Chair, Dr Katy Radford, are drawn from a broad cross-section of representatives from the arts and cultural sector.

 All appointments are made in accordance with the Code of Practice of the Commissioner for Public Appointments for Northern Ireland.
 A selection panel, which includes an independent assessor, as required under the Commissioner’s Code, consideres the suitability of all candidates.
 The final decision on the appointments rests with the Minister.